charlesamoreira/katpool-app/README.md

 This `Templates` class is integral to managing the lifecycle of mining job templates in the pool.
 It handles:

-- Retrieving new block templates from the Kaspa node.
+- Retrieving new block templates over the Redis channel and processes them.
 - Managing the cache of templates and corresponding PoW data.
 - Submitting completed blocks back to the node.
 - Notifying the mining pool of new job templates.